Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 }
 ```

-The `BladeParams` unpacked type exists specifically so the CPU reference placement can work in human-scale values:
+The `BladeParams` unpacked type exists so the CPU reference placement can work in human-scale values:

 ```rust
 /// Unpacked, human-scale view of a GpuBladeInstance.